bttopeek/bttopeek/README.md

 - 👋 Hi, I’m @bttopeek
 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning the basics of Programming and Web Development.
-- 📫 How to reach me: Beto#5223 on Discord, @bttopeek on Instagram.
+- 📫 How to reach me: bttopeek on Discord, @bttopeek on Instagram.

 <!---
 bttopeek/bttopeek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.